Justia Lawyer Rating

 Depending on the situation, prosecutors may charge the following offenses in addition to stalking:

-Are You Facing Stalking Charges in Fairfax, VA?
+Are You Facing Stalking Charges In Fairfax, Virginia?

-If you were recently arrested and charged with stalking, harassment, or any other crime involving domestic violence or family assault, it is imperative that you reach out to an experienced Fairfax criminal defense attorney as soon as possible.
-At the Robinson Law Firm, PLLC, we have more than 50 years of combined experience standing up for the rights of the accused and helping them move on with their lives after a traumatizing arrest.
+If you were recently arrested and charged with stalking, harassment, or any other crime involving domestic violence or family assault, it is imperative that you reach out to an experienced Fairfax criminal defense lawyer as soon as possible.
+At the Robinson Law, PLLC, we have more than 50 years of combined experience standing up for the rights of the accused and helping them move on with their lives after a traumatizing arrest.
 We understand that whatever is in the police report is almost certainly not what happened, and we’re here to uphold your presumption of innocence however we can.
-To learn more and to schedule a free consultation today, call 703-844-3746.
+To learn more and to schedule a free consultation today, call 703-542-3616.
 You can also connect with us through our online contact form.
-We proudly represent clients in Fairfax, Loudon, Stafford, and Suffolk counties, as well as throughout Northern Virginia.
+We proudly represent clients in Fairfax, Loudon, Stafford and Suffolk counties, as well as throughout northern Virginia.